thinkshout/thinkshout/blog/_posts/2014-05-23-chimpfestation.md

 ---
 layout: post
 tite: Chimpfestation - A Closer Look at MailChimp Module Version 7.x-3.0
-published: false
+published: true
-featured: false
+featured: true
 author: gabe
 short: |
   There are plenty of features to go ape for in our latest beta release of the MailChimp Module.
 tags:
 - Drupal Planet
+- Drupal Give
 - MailChimp
-- MailChimp Module
 - modules
-- e-mail marketing
+- email marketing
 ---

 ## Your Basic Monkey

-A few weeks ago, we released [MailChimp Module version 7.x-3.0-beta1](https://drupal.org/node/2260305) on Drupal.org.
+A few weeks ago, we released [the initial beta of the 3.x version of the MailChimp Module](https://drupal.org/node/2260305) on Drupal.org.
 The third major revision of the MailChimp Module for Drupal 7 is actually the fifth major revision of the module, including two versions for Drupal 6.
-ThinkShout Partner Lev Tsypin rolled the first release in January of 2008, and the first version of the project page included a little information about his goals for the module:
+ThinkShout Partner [Lev Tsypin](http://thinkshout.com/team/lev/) rolled the first release in January of 2008, and the first version of the project page included a little information about his goals for the module:
 > Right now, I am focusing on 3 types of integration:

 > 1. Using hook_user to maintain a members list in MailChimp.